shapkarin/encrypted-contacts-assignment/README.md

 - separate contacts by users
 - add HMAC because the data now goes throw the https and the global network
 - ? also maybe it's a good idea to encrypt the data at the client side and send throw the network only the encrypted version

+Should to be added:
+- Types
+- More tests
+- Styles